Utkarshjha09/FaceRecognitionSystem/README.md

 ---

+## This is the Connection and Overall Setup (images/Security System with Face Recognition.png)

 ## ⚙️ Raspberry Pi Setup

 1. Flash Raspberry Pi OS to your SD card using the Raspberry Pi Imager